sujit-shrc/learn-mariadb/01_intro.md

 ## 1. Relational Database:

 A **relational database** organizes data into tables with rows and columns.
-Tables are related based on common attributes, creating a structured and easily understandable format.
+Tables are related based on common attributes, creating a structured and easily understandable format. i.e: MySQL, MariaDB, Postgres.
 Let's consider an example:

 **Table: Recipes**
 | RecipeID | RecipeName     | Ingredients                  | Category    |